nspyre-org/nspyre/docs/instrument_server.rst

 10.0 hertz

-Note that the instrument server we loaded, and the device parameters we control are streamed to and saved in the mongo database, as can be seen in page.
+Note that the instrument server we loaded, and the device parameters we control are streamed to and saved in the mongo database.